JerryLu086/Create-Above-and-Beyond-Scripts/docs/Crushed Cobalt Mod.md

 # Crushed Cobalt Mod

-A modification that allows cobalt to drop like other metals in the pack.
+A modification that allows cobalt to drop like other metals in the pack, since it's weird to see how it's not doing so.

 ## Server Scripts

 ### `recipes.js`

-1. Replace the line at #37 with
+1. Replace the line `let native_metals = ['iron', 'zinc', 'lead', 'copper', 'nickel', 'gold']` at #37 with:

 ```javascript
 let native_metals = ['iron', 'zinc', 'lead', 'copper', 'nickel', 'gold', 'cobalt']
 ```

-2. Inject these lines at #155:
+2. Inject these lines after `event.get('forge:plates/zinc').add(KJ("zinc_sheet"))` at #155:

 ```javascript
 event.get('forge:dusts').add(KJ("zinc_dust")).add(KJ("cobalt_dust"))